2014 Washington Street

 We will wake you at 6 a.m.
 If you need to be somewhere at a certain time, please let us know when you arrive in the center so we can accommodate your request.
 Patients typically leave the Sleep Center between 6:30 and 7 a.m.

 Your test will be scored and then reviewed by a doctor specializing in sleep medicine.
-We will send a report with recommendations to your doctor within 14 business days.
+We will send a report with recommendations to your doctor within 2-3 weeks.

-Sleep study reports will be available within seven to 10 days after you complete your study.
+Sleep study reports will be available within 2-3 weeks after you complete your study.
 We send these reports directly to your referring doctor.

 All appointments, except sleep studies, take place at Newton-Wellesley Hospital.
 Get directions to the hospital.